 Share this Infographic on Your Site!

-When preparing to paddle out with your children, it’s important to avoid areas with rough water, waves, and strong currents.
+When preparing to paddle out with your children, it’s important to avoid areas with rough water, waves, wind, and strong currents.
 Calm lakes and bays are the safest places to paddle board with your kids, and they’re also more enjoyable.

 It’s also a good idea to look for spots that offer plenty of places to get in and out of the water, and you need to make sure that there isn’t a lot of motorized boat and personal watercraft traffic.